logicscienc/PRISM/docs/03-backend-api-design.md

 # Overview

-The backend is responsible for:
+The server-side API is responsible for:

 - Authenticating users with GitHub OAuth
 - Managing user sessions